Sunil Shroff

-Sunil Shroff is the managing trustee of a non-government and non-profit organisation called MOHAN Foundation and is well known for his work in the field of deceased donation transplantation in India.
-He has worked towards improving the deceased organ donation rate in India.
+Sunil Shroff is an Indian urologist and the managing trustee of the non-governmental, non-profit organisation MOHAN Foundation.
+He is known for his work in promoting deceased donor transplantation in India and has contributed to efforts to improve the country’s organ donation rate.
+In addition, Shroff has been involved in the development of digital health and telemedicine in India, advocating the use of information technology in healthcare delivery and medical education.
+He is the founder of Medindia an online health technology platform, and currently serves as the President of the Telemedicine Society of India, contributing to telemedicine training and digital health initiatives.

 Background

 He was born in Sahibganj, Bihar and did his schooling from Kendriya Vidyalaya Gill Nagar, Chennai.
 He did his under-graduate and post graduate medical education from Prince of Wales Medical College now called Patna Medical College and Hospital in 1982 and FRCS in 1986 from Royal College of Physicians and Surgeons of Glasgow.
 He joined as a lecturer first at the Institute of Urology and then at the Royal London Hospital in London from 1991 to 1995.
 He decided to return to India in 1995 and became Professor and Head of Department of Urology and Renal Transplantation at the Sri Ramachandra Medical College and Research Institute (SRMC & RI).
 Currently he is Senior Consultant, Urology and Renal Transplantation at Madras Medical Mission Hospital in Chennai.